jeremywinstun/uispero/README.md

 # uispero
 This is the User Interface program for SPERO.
 SPERO is a robot developed by Petra Christian University in response to the COVID-19 Pandemic
-SPERO is a robot that able to disinfect rooms using UV-C radiation automatically with magnetic line following method SPERO are build based on ROS Noetic and also equiped with MQTT
+SPERO is a robot that is able to disinfect rooms using UV-C radiation automatically with a magnetic line following the method SPERO are built based on ROS Noetic and also equipped with MQTT

-For the ROS packaget download here : https://github.com/Jeremywinst/spero
+For the ROS package download here : https://github.com/Jeremywinst/spero